oslabs-beta/dangoDB/README.md

 Model.updateMany()
 /**Parameters:
 * @description Updates all documents that match queryObject.
 The matching fields in the DB collection will be set to the values in the updateObject.
-* @param document - query used to find document(s) to update
+* @param document - query used to find document(s) to update.
-* @param update - object containing field(s) and values to set them to
+* @param update - object containing field(s) and values to set them to.
 * @param options - [optional]
 * @param callback - [optional]
-* @returns object with properties upsertedId, upsertedCount, matchedCount, modifiedCount */
+* @returns object with properties upsertedId, upsertedCount, matchedCount, modifiedCount.
+*/
 ```